gregmarine/ByGregMarine.com/Blog/src/2024/04/03_great-expectations.md

 Share what my expectations are to give them the opportunity to accept the responsibility or not.

 Ask clarifying questions to understand what my expectations should be.

+I'm resetting everything...no longer basing on my previous experiences...learning from those experiences...but not expecting things to be like they were.